 My father was an artist.
 My grandfather was an architect.
 In earliest childhood all my family told me that I would become a painter, and I have not had any other thoughts about my future profession.

-Who was your mentor, and what is the most important thing you’ve learned from him?
+Who influenced your artistic journey the most, and what is the most valuable lesson you learned from them?

 It was an artist and friend of my family; and he taught me that the main thing is to have freedom on the canvas and a technique of for working with a pallet knife.